Universite-Gustave-Eiffel/NoiseModelling/Docs/Data_Assimilation_Tutorial.rst

 Prerequisites
 ~~~~~~~~~~~~~~~~~

-- You need to have a working installation of NoiseModelling (NM).
+- You need to have a working installation of NoiseModelling (NM) with version 5.
 - A folder named ``devices_data`` containing sensor measurement files in ``CSV`` format.
 Each file represents the measurements of a single sensor.
 - A ``CSV`` file named ``device_mapping_sf.csv`` containing the geometry and unique identifier of all sensors.
 - The the OpenStreetMap (OSM) data of the given area : ``geneva.osm.pbf``.